Ahoy there, Matey!

 Classroom Treasure Chest

-Materials Needed: Cardboard box, construction paper, paint brushes and glue
+Materials Needed: Cardboard box, construction paper, paint brushes, glue and glitter glue

 The children use their hands to tear pieces of construction paper--big and small (no scissors!
 This is to help develop their hand muscles!)